Backwards uniqueness of the mean curvature flow: Introduction

 \section{Introduction}

-In a recent paper [K] Kotschwar proved backwards uniqueness of the Ricci flow.
-Inspired by his work we prove the backwards uniqueness of the mean curvature flow in codimension one case.
+In [K1] Kotschwar proved backwards uniqueness of the Ricci flow by reducing the problem to one for a suitable system of differential inequalities.
+Inspired by his work we prove the backwards uniqueness of the mean curvature flow for (codimension one) hypersurfaces in a Euclidean space.
 More precisely, we have the following

 *{0.4cm}